Fair 49.0F | Forecast »

 The Right Shoes for Your Kid

-Pairing proper support with footwear trends can be a challenge for parents and children – but you can find the right 'fit'
+Pairing proper support with footwear trends can be a challenge but you can find the right 'fit.'
+Here are some things to consider.

 Kids want kicks that are in style.
 Mom and dad are typically more concerned about finding shoes that'll stave off injury and soreness – especially as their tykes log plenty of mileage during the school year.
 Finding that middle ground for your school-aged kids might take some haggling, but here are some essential tips on scoring something a pair that'll keep your children's feet safe and supported.